datapartnership/syria-economic-monitor/README.md

 ### Data Availability Statement

-Restrictions apply to the data that support the findings of this study.
-The data are subject to the terms and conditions of the data license agreement and the "Official Use Only" data classification.
-Data are available upon request through the [Development Data Partnership](https://datapartnership.org).
+Restrictions may apply to the data that support the findings of this study.
+Data recceived from the private sector through the Development Data Partnership are subject to the terms and conditions of the data license agreement and the "Official Use Only" data classification.
+These data are available upon request through the [Development Data Partnership](https://datapartnership.org).
+Licensing and access information for all other datasets are included in the documentation.

 ## License